pantheon-systems/documentation/source/_docs/clone-site.md

 This operation writes the archive to Pantheon's filesystem in a web accessible location (e.g. `http://env-site-name.pantheonsite.io/sites/default/files/<RANDOM_HASH>.tgz`).
 <div class="alert alert-danger" role="alert">
 <h4 class="info">Warning</h4>
 <p markdown="1">We reccomend using a random hash for the archive filename for security.
-A bad actor noticing a site migration underway could attempt to download well-known filename patterns (like `BACKUP` or recent dates).
-We also advise prompt removal of archive files once you've downloaded them locally.</p>
+Archive dumps contain sensitive information, so they should not be exposed using guessable filename patterns (like `BACKUP` or recent dates).
+We also advise prompt removal of archive files once you've completed the migration.</p>
 </div>

 Click **Continue Migration** and follow all remaining instructions within the guided migration process.